On his birthday, Chidambaram greeted by jail officials and inmates | Devdiscourse

 Lodged in Tihar jail since September 5, former Union minister P Chidambaram was visited by his son on his birthday and greeted by prison officials and some inmates, sources said on Monday.
 Jail officials said he had not made any special demands for the day.

+In the morning, Chdiambaram was visited by his son Karti, his brother-in-law and an acquaintance who all wished him on the occasion.
+During the scheduled meeting hour with counsel, senior lawyer Kapil Sibal visited the former Union home minister along with a team of advocates and greeted him on his birthday, besides discussing legal matters.

-Chidambaram was sent to judicial custody on September 5 by a Delhi court in connection with the INX Media corruption case.
-Greetings from well-wishers make him feel "74 years young", the Congress leader said on Monday in tweets made through his family on his birthday and added that his thoughts on the day are on the economy.
+Chidambaram was sent to judicial custody on September 5 by a Delhi court in the INX Media corruption case.
+Greetings from well-wishers make him feel "74 years young", the Congress leader said on Monday in tweets made through his family on his birthday and added that his thoughts on the day are on the economy of the country.

-At the Tihar jail, he received wishes from the staff of jail number seven, and some inmates also greeted him when he stepped out of his cell, the sources said.
-Jail officials usually wish inmates on their birthday and even Chidambaram was wished accordingly, they said.
+At the Tihar jail, Chidambram received greeting from the staff of jail number seven, said sources, adding some jail inmates too wished him "Happy Birthday" when he stepped out of his cell.
+Jail officials usually wish inmates on their birthday and Chidambaram too was greeted accordingly, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)